Research

 Status:

-• Faculty mentoring committees in four basic science departments
+3. Achieved: Faculty mentoring committees for junior faculty in basic science departments.

 Action 4.4

-Raise endowment funds to support student and resident research projects and presentations.
+Enhance medical student research opportunities and satisfaction.
+With Development, raise endowment funds to support additional medical student and resident research projects and conference attendance.

 Timeline: 2023-2026